turn the other cheek

 - The rabbinical law allows the injured party in such a case exemplary damages. . . . it is expressly said that in a trifling assault the damages are not for the pain the blow gave, but for the insult of it.

-Yeshua was instructing them not to let others dissuade them from their calling by threatening to take away their livelihood or possessions.
-This was indeed going to become a painful reality for many of them, but even if they were to face a loss of some kind they should try not to overly despair, for sometimes a plant needs to be pruned back a little to remain healthy (JOHN 15:2).
-Thus if a loss is the result of our Creator endeavoring to teach and instruct us so as to further nurture the fruit of the spirit, then perhaps we shouldn't fight it.
+Howbeit, Yeshua was instructing His disciples to not let others dissuade them from their true calling by threatening to take away their livelihood or possessions.
+This was indeed going to become a painful reality for many of them as they proclaimed the gospel, but even if they were to face a loss of some kind they should not despair, for sometimes a plant needs to be pruned back a little to remain healthy (JOHN 15:2).
+Thus, if a certain loss is the result of our Creator endeavoring to teach and instruct us about what is really important in life, then perhaps we shouldn't become frantic in thinking that it is the end of the world.
 Sometimes it's best to just let the circumstances of life develop and see where it all leads.

 - MATTHEW 6:28-30 And why take ye thought for raiment?
 Consider the lilies of the field, how they grow; they toil not, neither do they spin: and yet I say unto you, That even Solomon in all his glory was not arrayed like one of these.

 - Wherefore, if God so clothe the grass of the field, which to day is, and to morrow is cast into the oven, shall he not much more clothe you, O ye of little faith?